Copyright © BRINOS 2006-

 BRINOS : A charity dedicated to the prevention and cure of Ear Disease in Nepal

-As a change to custom, we have an original camp report was originated by Mr Puran Tharu, the CEO of the BRINOS Ear Health Community Service (BEHCS).
+As a change to custom, we have an original camp report that was written by Mr Puran Tharu, the CEO of the BRINOS Ear Health Community Service (BEHCS).
 Thus it shows things with a little more interest from the local viewpoint.
 We also have an account by Rory Herdman, the BRINOS Camp 59 Leader.
+Please Select:

-This is Dr. Rory Herdman’s account of Ear Camp 59 and other activities
+This is Dr. Rory Herdman’s account of Ear Camp 59 &other activities

 The British team were surgeons Rory Herdman (team leader), Ian Bottrill and Matt Clark.
 The anaesthetist was Kumar Panikkar and the scrub nurses Alison Wrigley and Sue French.
 Dr Rishi Bhatta, an ENT surgeon from Nepalgunj, was able to join us for the second half of the camp.
 Also, Neil Weir, whose vision the hospital was, joined us in theatres for the last few days.
 We were also joined by Edward Rapley, who has gained a place at Exeter to become a mature medical student.
 The team was ably assisted by the staff of the Ear Care Centre with some of the community ear care assistants (CEAs) scrubbing up and assisting the surgeons.